wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td>

-Returns the number of proxy errors(total of both 4xx and 5xx response codes) hit count by each error category for each time interval(which is calculated according to the granularity value) for a given time range and by the provided tenant Id, environment Id and organization Id.
+Returns the number of proxy errors(total of both 4xx and 5xx response codes) hit count by each error category for each time interval(which is calculated according to the granularity value) for a given time range by the provided tenant Id, environment Id and organization Id.
 If the optional field of errorsByCategoryFilter is provided, result set will be further filtered by the given errors by category filter.

 </td>